Sida rhombifolia: Distribution and habitat

-It is widely distributed as a tropical and subtropical weed in the eastern and western hemispheres.
+Sida rhombifolia is native to tropical and subtropical areas of Africa through India and southeast Asia to Japan, as well as Indonesia and the Philippines.
+It has been introduced to tropical and subtropical parts of both north and south America, Australia, islands of the Pacific, and some parts of Europe.
 This species is usually confined to waste ground, such as roadsides and rocky areas, stock camps or rabbit warrens, but can be competitive in pasture, because of its unpalatability to livestock.
 It grows on savannahs, roadsides, thick scrub, hillsides, and swampy woodlands.
 It is such a tropical species that it is located below 2,000 meters above sea level.

 Uses

-The plant is emollient and is for ulcers, high fevers and is antidiarrheal.
-It is useful against heart conditions such as pulmonary catarrh and ovarian diseases.
-Its root is used as an anticrotalic, a serum is prepared against the venom of rattlesnakes and black widow spiders.
-In Jalapa (Mexico) it is used a substitute drug for marijuana.
-In Alor, Eastern Indonesia the leaves are used to treat boils, and the root is used to treat infant asthma.

-Chemistry

-From the International Institute of Tropical Forestry, a division of the United States Department of Agriculture Forest Service:

 Arrowleaf sida stems are used as rough cordage, sacking, and for making brooms.
 The stems have a high quality fiber and were once exported from India and elsewhere as “hemp” (Guzmán 1975, Holm and others 1997).
 Chemical analysis revealed that the leaves contain respectable amounts of nutrients: 74,000 to 347,000 ppm protein, 94,000 to 475,000 ppm carbohydrates, 33,000 to 167,000 ppm fiber, 14,000 to 71,000 ppm fat, and 16,000 to 81,000 ppm ash.
 However, it was reported that the root contained 450 ppm alkaloids and the presence of ephedrine and saponin (Southwest School of Botanical Medicine 2002).
 Another source reports an alkaloid content in the root of 0.1 percent and the presence of choline, pseudoephedrine, beta-phenethylamine, vascin, hipaphorine and related indole alkaloids (Shaman Australis Ethnobotanicals 2002).
 Perhaps because of these chemicals, arrowleaf sida is unpalatable to cattle (Kuniata and Rapp 2001).
 Arrowleaf sida has significant medicinal applications for which it is cultivated throughout India.
 The pounded leaves are used to relieve swelling, the fruits are used to relieve headache, the mucilage is used as an emollient, and the root is used to treat rheumatism (Parrotta 2001).
 Australian Aborigines use the herb to treat diarrhoea.
 Leaves are smoked in Mexico and a tea is prepared in India for the stimulation it provides (Shaman Australis Ethnobotanicals 2002).